 The two are clearly not the same.
 Dementia is the decline of the mental ability that is severe enough to get in the way of doing what one wishes to do.
 As a matter of fact, there are more than a hundred causes of dementia, where as in Alzheimer’s there is only one: plaques found between the dying cells in the brain – from the build-up of a protein called beta-amyloid.
 Read more about Alzheimer’s and women here.

-Even though the risk of developing dementia is high as we age, working on our cognition skills is definitely a strong aging factor, along with others such as genetic susceptibility factors, alcohol and caffeine intake, being social and exercising.
+Even though the risk of developing dementia is high as we age, working on our cognition skills is definitely a strong aging factor, along with genetic susceptibility factors, alcohol and caffeine intake, being social and exercising.

-But what caught her attention was the fact that, at younger ages, it is very unusual to have an Alzheimer’s Disease pathology and stil maintain normal cognition functions, while many older individuals managed to escape the ravages of the disease.
+What caught her attention was the fact that, at younger ages, it is very unusual to have an Alzheimer’s Disease pathology and still maintain normal cognition functions, while many older individuals managed to escape the ravages of the disease.
 Finding out how to tolerate the pathology and still have good thinking would be critical at all ages.